jacks-mills/snake_game/plan.md

 # Plan

-Table of Contents
-* Game Goals
-* What Data is Needed
-* How Data Will Change
-* Types of Data Queries
-* Game loop
-* Snake agent strategies

 ## Game Goals
 * Be able to save a game and replay the move sequence later
     * pause a game and come back?
 * Have different types of controllers, e.g. AI, sequence of moves in a file, human player